 For many of us, toasties were one of the first things we learned to cook.
 And some of us still haven’t ventured beyond the well-trodden path of ham and cheese.
 That’s not necessarily a bad thing – the Bega, Don’s and Wonder White holy trinity has stood the test of time for a reason.
-But it’s worth diversifying your toastie portfolio, especially during these cold coronavirus months.
+But it’s worth diversifying your toastie portfolio.

 These five hefty, satisfying recipes each bring something special to the table, but they’re all guided by the core principle of a successful toasted sandwich: the more cheese, the better.